Answer: In simple terms, the main thing is a risk assessment, though there are other considerations: Firstly, does the load need to be moved at all?

 However you should still try to give precise weight information about any item that is unfamiliar to the workforce and heavier than usual; particularly if these products (in their packaging, if applicable) look the same as the ones that are handled frequently.

 Here it would not be reasonably practicable to provide any precise information.
-Training could be used to teach staff to be cautious when handling unmarked loads, and test loads prior to lifting.
+Training could be used to teach staff to be cautious when handling unmarked loads, and test loads before lifting.

 For tasks that involve pushing or pulling rather than lifting or carrying, you may not need to provide weight information, because the weight of each item is not so relevant to the risk.
 What matters is the amount of force required to move the load, which depends on things like the suitability and condition of the trolley (wheels and handles), the smoothness of the floor and whether it is level or sloping.